LearnersGuild/curriculum-app/modules/Adding-State-to-HTTP/README.md

 ## Skills

-- Can explain "state" means
+- Can describe what "state" is
-- Can explain what "HTTP is a stateless protocol" means
+- Can describe what "HTTP is a stateless protocol" means
-- Can explain what an HTTP cookie is
+- Can describe what an HTTP cookie is
 - Can store data in an HTTP cookie using Node and Express
 - Can track individual visitors to your App using HTTP cookies, Node and Express
 - Can setup a Node & Express app that uses cookie based authentication